reubenharry/website/content/maths/DifferentialForms.md

 $\newcommand{\N}{\mathbb{N}}$
 $\newcommand{\Z}{\mathbb{Z}}$

 A bit sparser than some of the other notes here.
 Mostly based on [these notes](http://math.stanford.edu/~eliash/Public/math177/177-diff-forms.pdf), and bolstered with a bit of category theory.
+See also [Terence Tao](https://www.math.ucla.edu/~tao/preprints/forms.pdf).

 ### Overview